nablarch/nablarch-intellij-plugin/en/README.md

 ## Installation

-- Download the zip file from the release page and install the plug-in for IntelliJ IDEA.
+- Download the zip file from the release page and install the plugin for IntelliJ IDEA.

 ## TIPS

 ### To allow @Published(tag="architect")

-Add architect to the “List of tags allowed to be called” in Settings > Editor > Inspections > nablarch/use unpublished api.
+Add architect to the "List of tags allowed to be called" in Settings > Editor > Inspections > nablarch/use unpublished api.

-### “Plug-in meant for IntelliJ IDEA that provides a little support to Nablarch development” to be used in conjunction
+### "Plugin meant for IntelliJ IDEA that provides a little support to Nablarch development" to be used in conjunction

 https://github.com/siosio/nablarch-helper